AustinHadden/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What problem does the context API help solve?

+  It helps solve the problem of keeping track of state in multiple components of your app.

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+  Actions are a set of functions that can be passed to the reducer to tell it what to do with state.
+  Reducers are a place were the initial state and all of the ways that state is changed live.
+  Store is the state for the whole application.

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+  Application state is a state managed by the whole application and is good for keeping track of items added to a cart for example.
+  Component state is a state that is only touched by the one component it lives in, it's good for components that have to make many modifications to an object before passing it back to the app

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+  Redux-thunk is a piece of middleware that allows our action creators to do things like make a fetch request of an API

 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!

+  I really like Redux because it just seems to click for me on how it manages state.

 ## Project Set Up